Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/0-shortexample.md

-# GIVE Tutorial 0: Start from a 2 minutes example
+# GIVE Tutorial 0: Start from a 2 minute example

 Just copy paste the following HTML codes to [jsfiddle](https://jsfiddle.net/), an online HTML testing website for testing of your own HTML codes.
 1) Go to  [jsfiddle](https://jsfiddle.net), 2) copy paste the following lines to the HTML panel (top left), 3) hit "run" button.
 Congratulations!
 You have built your first genome browser webpage using data source from GIVE Data Hub in less than 1 minute.